ecommerce

 If you look at the whole business sector, you will find lots of upcoming companies, businesses, and startups are stepping into the eCommerce market.

 However, to sell products to the retail customers, they need to have a supplier, and this is where the B2B eCommerce is going to play the biggest role.
 Websites like Alibaba is already in this space and growing rapidly since the beginning.
 But apart from Alibaba, it is also believed that we are going to see more and more B2B giants stepping into the world of eCommerce.
 Businesses looking to capitalize on this growth often require robust platforms like Magento or BigCommerce to manage their B2B operations effectively.
-According to experts, global B2B eCommerce sales are expected to reach tens of trillions of dollars annually by the end of 2025.
+According to experts, global B2B eCommerce sales are projected to continue their rapid growth, potentially surpassing $25 trillion globally annually in the coming years.

 Custom Retail Experiences

 While big stores are sometimes shutting down or going bankrupt, people still love to buy things in person.
 And there is no technology that can replace the feel of physical store purchasing.
-So, of course, we are going to see the big eCommerce players stepping into the offline world in 2025.
+So, of course, we are going to see the big eCommerce players stepping into the offline world in the coming years.
 To illustrate it, even Amazon is launching its offline stores.

 AI, Assistants, and Chatbots